-A student who has been found to have committed plagiarism in category, C, or who has had his or her review from a decision of a Departmental Plagiarism Committee turned down by a Senate Review Panel, has the right to appeal to the Vice-Chancellor for clemency.
+A student who has been found to have committed plagiarism in category, C, or who has had their review from a decision of a Departmental Plagiarism Committee turned down by a Senate Review Panel, has the right to appeal to the Vice-Chancellor for clemency.
 Such an appeal must be made in writing to the Vice-Chancellor within five (5) working days of having received the written reasons referred to above.
 The Vice-Chancellor, after considering the written submission of the student, the findings of the Senate Plagiarism Tribunal and the respective views of the relevant Dean and Head of Department, should make a decision in terms of the ordinary principles applicable to cases of clemency.
+In the event that the Vice-Chancellor refuses an appeal for clemency the student may then refer the matter to the University Ombudsman.
+The Ombudsman may, in their absolute discretion, decide whether to consider the case and what action to take.

-E. Policies and Procedures for dealing with cases of plagiarism at the postgraduate level (Please note that this section, and section F., should be included in the Higher Degrees Guide.)
+F. Policies and Procedures for dealing with cases of plagiarism at the postgraduate level (Please note that this section, and section F., should be included in the Higher Degrees Guide.)